bhamail/pinexus/src/site/markdown/setup.md

       pi@raspberrypi ~/nexus/nexus-3.0.0-SNAPSHOT/bin $ ./start

+  While Nexus is starting, you can watch the Pi system load using `top`.
 Wait for the `java` process to ease up on the cpu (well below 100% CPU in `top`).
 Then from your PC, open in a browser to Nexus running on the Pi:

       http://<the Pi IP address>:8081

-   The Nexus administrator credentials default to user: `admin`, password: `admin123`.
+   The default Nexus administrator credentials are user: `admin`, password: `admin123`.

    *@TODO Add wrapper/deamon setup notes*

- Old Steps for JSW - for NX2
+ Old Steps for JSW - for NX2 (no longer required)

  ---------------------------